ignatandrei/console_to_saas/README.md

 You can ask him any .NET related question – he will be glad to answer – if he knows the answer.
 If not, he will learn.

 **Daniel Tila** - is a systems engineer master degree in system architecture and 10+ years of experience.
-I worked on airplane engine software, train security doors to bank payment and printing systems.
+He worked on airplane engine software, train security doors to bank payment and printing systems.

 He has more than 10 years of experinece in the .NET programming environment.
 He designed from application that are facilitating communication between bank, printing services to airplaine engines.
-How, he is a certified trainer in UiPath and co-founder at Automation Pill where we help companies to optimize their costs by automating repetitive, mundane tasks.
+How, he is a certified trainer in UiPath and co-founder at Automation Pill, a company that helps organization to optimize their costs by automating repetitive, mundane tasks.

 ## Contributors ✨